Fuckin' Perfect: Background and composition

 "Fuckin' Perfect" was written by Pink, Max Martin and Shellback and produced by Martin and Shellback.
 The Swedish pair has collaborated with Pink on several of her previous hits including "So What", "Please Don't Leave Me", and "Raise Your Glass".
 The song is a pop rock and soft rock ballad track containing elements contemporary R&B. It is written in the key of G major in common time with a tempo of 92 beats per minute, featuring guitar, crashing cymbals, simple synth drum beats and a reverberating string section.
 The song follows the I–V–vi–IV progression (G–D–Em–C), and Pink's vocal range spanning from G_{3} to D_{5}.
 A clean version recorded for radio is titled "Perfect".

 Critical reception

-The song received critical acclaim from music critics.
 Bill Lamb of About.com gave the song 4.5 out of 5 stars, praising the "Serious but uplifting lyrics", commenting: "It has just enough edginess to move Pink away from bland middle of the road territory.
 Finally, the melody and arrangement make the song instantly memorable and familiar."